From Absolute to Relative Code Comprehensibility Prediction: Background and Related Work

 \section{Background and Related Work}

-\textbf{Code Comprehensibility} as defined by Scalabrino \etal~\cite{Scalabrino:TSE19}, "is a non-trivial mental process that requires building high-level abstractions from code statements or visualizations/models."
-Code comprehensibility is a fundamental determinant of software quality~\cite{Aggarwal:2002}, and extensive prior research has established that code comprehension represents the most time consuming aspect of maintenance workflows~\cite{Deimel:1985, Raymond:1991, Rugaber:2000}.
-Buse and Weimer~\cite{Raymond:TSE10} define code \textit{readability} "as a human judgment of how easy a text is to understand."
-Although readability and comprehensibility are closely related, they are fundamentally distinct concepts.
-Readability primarily concerns the syntactic aspects of code, whereas comprehensibility encompasses a broader range of factors, including syntactic, semantic, and cognitive dimensions of code understanding.
-This is why researchers have used these two concepts interchangeably while conducting user studies to understand how programmers comprehend code and the factors that influence understandability~\cite{Stapleton:ICPC2020, Wyrich:ACS23,Siegmund:ICSE14, Borstler:TSE16, Jbara:EMSE17, Peitek:TSE18, Ajami:EMSE19} and thus in this study we use \textit"{comprehensibility}" as an umbrella term for both phenomena.
-Such factors can be categorized into three groups: \textit{Syntactic factors} include code lexicon and format properties~\cite{Mi:SPE23, Ribeiro:ESE23}, code structure~\cite{Ajami:EMSE19, Johnson:ICSME19}, and complexity metric usage~\cite{Esposito:2023Arxiv, Wyrich:ICSE21}; \textit{Developer factors} include code writing patterns~\cite{Langhout:ICPC21}, and code reading behavior~\cite{Borstler:TSE16, Abid:ICSE19, Peitek:ICPC20, Siegmund:SANER16}; and \textit{Factors related to SE tools and practices} include comprehension tool usage~\cite{Storey:SCP00} and code review feedback~\cite{Oliveira:TSE24}.
+\textbf{Code Comprehensibility}, as defined by Scalabrino \etal~\cite{Scalabrino:TSE19}, ``is a non-trivial mental process that requires building high-level abstractions from code statements or visualizations/models.''
+Code comprehensibility is a fundamental determinant of software quality~\cite{Aggarwal:2002}, and extensive prior research has established that code comprehension represents one of the most time-consuming aspects of maintenance workflows~\cite{Deimel:1985, Raymond:1991, Rugaber:2000}.
+Buse and Weimer~\cite{Raymond:TSE10} define code \textit{readability} as ``a human judgment of how easy a text is to understand.''
+Although readability and comprehensibility are closely related, they are not equivalent.
+Readability primarily concerns how easily the textual and syntactic form of the code can be processed, whereas comprehensibility also involves semantic reasoning and the construction of a mental model of the code's behavior.
+Nevertheless, readability is commonly used as a proxy for how easily code can be understood.
+We therefore use \emph{code comprehensibility} as an umbrella term for the human-centered measures studied in this paper, including readability and understandability, while analyzing each proxy separately.
+Prior studies have adopted this conceptualization, often using both terms to refer to the same concept~\cite{Stapleton:ICPC2020, Wyrich:ACS23,Siegmund:ICSE14, Borstler:TSE16, Jbara:EMSE17, Peitek:TSE18, Ajami:EMSE19}.